-It arrived like rolling thunder upon the flat prairie grass of the Midwest.
+It arrived like rolling thunder and rain upon the flat prairie grass of the Midwest.
 First a drop here then a drop there with dark clouds roiling across the sky intent upon a purpose of cleansing and reviving the world.
 Unbelievably, going unnoticed by the masses until the twisting winds of change had taken hold of the very boundaries of improbability and swept away the old and ushered in the new.
 A new world order of a making no man would desire.
 A new world order bound by laws of chaos, destruction, and pain.

 ________________ ⌡ Ɫ ╢___________________

 “John I am going out for a couple of hours with Corali.
 I should be back by four.”
 Hanna announces.